luong-komorebi/Awesome-Linux-Software/README.md

 - [Vectr](https://vectr.com/) - Vectr is a free graphics software used to create vector graphics easily and intuitively.
 It's a simple yet powerful web and desktop cross-platform tool to bring your designs into reality.
 - [Vidcutter](http://vidcutter.ozmartians.com/) - Cross-platform Qt5 based app for quick and easy video trimming/splitting and merging/joining for simple quick edits. [![Open-Source Software][OSS Icon]](https://github.com/ozmartian/vidcutter)
 - [Xara Extreme](http://www.xaraxtreme.org/) - Xara Xtreme for Linux is a powerful, general purpose graphics program for Unix platforms including Linux, FreeBSD[![Open-Source Software][OSS Icon]](http://www.xaraxtreme.org/Developers/develeopers-source-code-a-building.html)
+- [yEd Graph Editor](https://www.yworks.com/products/yed) - yEd is a powerful desktop application that can be used to quickly and effectively generate high-quality diagrams.
+Create diagrams manually, or import your external data for analysis.
+Our automatic layout algorithms arrange even large data sets with just the press of a button.

 ### Internet
 - [Brave](https://brave.com/) - Brave is a fast, good desktop browser for macOS, Windows, and Linux. [![Open-Source Software][OSS Icon]](https://github.com/brave/browser-laptop)